vasantakmr/gurucodes-data/learn/modules/python-functions/introduction-to-functions.md

 title: "Introduction to Functions"
 ---

-# Functions in Python

 ## Introduction

-Functions in Python are reusable blocks of code designed to perform specific tasks.
+Functions are reusable blocks of code designed to perform specific tasks.
 They allow you to encapsulate code into a single unit, making it easier to manage, debug, and reuse.
 Functions help to break down complex problems into smaller, manageable pieces.

 ---